futel/dialplan-functions/archive/do/README-aws.md

 # AWS requirements

-Other AWS components which must be set up before deploying, and local setup for them.

-# AWS Setup

 Have AWS configuration as described in asteriskserver README-aws:
 - IAM user and groups
 - SNS topic and SQS queue for asterisk events